 CVE-2026-7703: Code Injection in AV Stumpfl Pixera Two Media Server

-CVE-2026-7703 is a code injection vulnerability in the Websocket API component of AV Stumpfl Pixera Two Media Server versions up to 25.
-2 R2.
+CVE-2026-7703 is a code injection vulnerability in the Websocket API component of AV Stumpfl Pixera Two Media Server versions up to 25.2 R2.
 This flaw allows remote attackers to inject code, potentially leading to unauthorized actions.
-An exploit for this vulnerability has been published.
-The vendor recommends upgrading to version 25.
-2 R3 to address the issue.
+An exploit has been published, increasing the risk of exploitation.
+The vendor recommends upgrading to version 25.2 R3 to address this issue.
+The vulnerability has a CVSS 4.0 base score of 6.9, indicating medium severity.

 AI Analysis